ajomuch92/use-input-handler/README.md

 # Use Input Handler

-A simple custom hook to use as input change event handler
+A simple custom hook for React to use as input change event handler.

 ## Installation